 - Read below for additional tips as well as throughout the recipe, for saving time and managing food.

-Strategies Applied on the main dish, cost about $4.62
+Strategies Applied on the main dish:

 - Chicken or Turkey: This is a great dish to make if you have chicken or turkey left over, but either way I’ll figure the protein for as little as 69 cents a pound up to 99 cents a pound, the latter being an easy price to find either on sale.
 2 cups is about 8 ounces.
 Cost at 99 cents a pound is 50 cents.